pytchlang/pytch-tutorials/trimon/tutorial.md

 > is the player allowed to press a button right now?

 This starts off `False`, because the player isn’t allowed to press a button until the first pattern has been played.

 {{< commit define-global-pressing-allowed >}}

-Once the pattern has been played, the player is allowed to press buttons to try to copy the pattern (we tell Python we’re talking about the _global_ `pressing_allowed` variable):
+Once the pattern has been played, the player is allowed to press the buttons, to try to copy the pattern.
+We tell Python we’re talking about the _global_ `pressing_allowed` variable.

 {{< commit set-pressing-allowed-after-play-pattern >}}